Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Experiments and Discussion

-To evaluate the performance of our method, we utilize reference indicators and non-reference indicators as the evaluation metrics.
+To evaluate the performance of our method, we utilize reference indicators and non-reference indicators as the evaluativ metrics.
 Like most defogging papers, the Structure Similarity (SSIM) \cite{wang2004image}, the Peak Signal to Noise Ratio (PSNR) \cite{huynh2008scope} and the Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable} are usually used as criteria to evaluate the quantitative performance of defogging methods.
-Recently, the Realness Index (RI) was proposed by Zhao \textit{et al.} \cite{zhao2020dehazing} to evaluate the quality of the defogged image.
-The higher the value of the RI, the closer to the clear reference.
 In addition, as the corresponding ground truth of real-world foggy images is extremely difficult to available, the performance of defogged results on these real-world images was assessed by no-parameter models including Fog Aware Density Evaluator (FADE) \cite{referencelessdefogging2015TIP}, the Blind/Referenceless Image Spatial Quality Evaluator (BRISQUE) \cite{MSCN2012TIP}, Natural Image Quality Evaluator (NIQE) \cite{mittal2012making} and Bilnd Assessment based on Visibility Enhancement (BAVE) \cite{hautiere2011blind}.
 Among them, FADE predicts the visibility of a single foggy image to perceive the fog density.
 The lower the value of the FADE, the stronger the defogged ability.
-BRISQUE uses natural scene statistics to quantify losses of “naturalness” in the image due to the distortions.
+BRISQUE uses natural scene statistics to quantify losses of \text{"naturalness"} in the image due to the distortions.
 The score of the BRISQUE ranges from 0 to 100, the closer to 0 the better the defogged quality.
 NIQE is a space domain natural scene statistics-based quality aware collection for predicting the quality of defogged image.
 The lower the value of the NIQE, the better the defogged effect.
 For BAVE, we consider the evaluation indicator $\overline{\gamma}$, which represents the mean ratio of the gradients at visible edges.
 The higher the value of $\overline{\gamma}$, the better the defogged performance.